 Maia Martcheva describes a version of this for a simpler 3-compartment SIS model (albeit with some “interesting” mathematics) and I have applied this approach to my 7-compartment model.

-My model has already been amended to handle epidemic interventions at different times (through an intervention effectiveness and date array) and I have further updated it recently to handle adaptively triggered interventions, based on Seriously Sick thresholds.
+My model has already been amended to handle epidemic interventions at different times (through an intervention effectiveness and date array) and in October I have further updated it recently to handle adaptively triggered interventions, based on Seriously Sick thresholds.

 Some vaccination mathematics

 I won’t go into too much detail here (as I have written a full description on Google Docs here), but there are some interesting outcomes from incorporating vaccination into a model when the vaccine is assumed only to be partially effective.
 In such a case, the vaccine “efficacy”, e, lies between 0 and 1 (i.e. 0<e<1), where e=1 represents fully effective, and e=0 represents totally ineffective.

 Recent trials of the Pfizer and Moderna vaccine options are said to be between 90% and 95% effective, ie 0.9 < e < .95, although full details of these results have not been released yet.